What is Database Migration and How to Do it Properly

 Once you assemble enough talent, the team should define the scope of the upcoming database migration.
 The team must determine the following:

-The migration team must also make early decisions concerning potential data migration tools and plan for testing procedures, plus create a high-view framework for the entire process.
+The migration team must also make early decisions concerning potential migration tools and plan for testing procedures, plus create a high-view framework for the entire process.

 Step 2: In-Depth Database Analysis